mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 - A **personal userspace**, all projects contain features with the subscription applied, but as it's not a group, group features aren't available.

-You can also read more about [common misconception](https://about.gitlab.com/handbook/marketing/strategic-marketing/enablement/dotcom-subscriptions/#common-misconceptions) regarding GitLab.com subscription to avoid them.
+You can read more about [common misconceptions](https://about.gitlab.com/handbook/marketing/strategic-marketing/enablement/dotcom-subscriptions/#common-misconceptions) regarding a GitLab.com subscription to help avoid issues.

 ## Choose a GitLab.com tier